-So far in the Intersectionality Series, we’ve learned how to collect quantitative and qualitative data in an intersectional way.
+Previously on the Intersectionality Series, we learned how to collect quantitative and qualitative data in an intersectional way.
 But what do you do once you have that data?

-In this webinar, we’ll look at ways to analyse and spot nuances in your data through an intersectional lens.
-Our expert speakers will also share tips for helping leaders and community members understand your findings and why they matter.
+In this webinar, we look at ways to analyse and spot nuances in your data using an intersectional lens.
+Our expert speakers also share tips for helping others understand the data and what they should do about it.

 - Denise Beckwith, Western Sydney University